ARRANGEMENT OF SECTIONS

 - Matters for discussion may be raised at any meeting by any Committee member.

 - The Society shall have an Annual General Meeting at which the Society’s accounts shall be submitted by the Treasurer.
-Members must be given no less than ten (10) working days notice of the AGM.
+Members must be given no less than ten (10) days notice of the AGM.

 - Matriculated members shall have full voting rights at the Society’s AGM.